rbartsch/Project-Lacuna/README.md

 A space tactics game I am developing.
 Get the last prototype build from release section (windows): https://github.com/rbartsch/Project-Lacuna/releases

+Need .NET Framework 4.0+ installed (should be included in Windows 7+ installs automatically).

+The only real gameplay at the moment is simple trading between stations/systems.

 Early prototype screenshot (click to enlarge):

 ![prototype ss](https://i.imgur.com/TTbYIxb.png)